taoensso/tufte/README.md

 It provides **sensible application-level metrics**, and gives them to you as **Clojure data** that can be easily analyzed programatically.

-Works great with [Telemere](https://www.taoensso.com/telemere), enabling unique **next-gen observability** of Clojure/Script applications.
+It works great with [Telemere](https://www.taoensso.com/telemere) and [Truss](https://www.taoensso.com/truss) to help enable unique **next-gen observability** for Clojure and ClojureScript applications.

 <img width="600" src="../../raw/master/hero.png" alt="Carte Figurative"/>